Test results in 24 hours.

 Why do I need a COVID-19 antibody test?

-- With the recent FDA approval of vaccines for Severe Acute Respiratory Syndrome Coronavirus 2 (SARS-CoV-2/COVID-19), testing that quantitatively measures the production of these specific antibodies toward COVID-19 has become clinically valuable in the evaluation of vaccine response.
+- Knowing your vaccination is effective can provide peace of mind.
+With the recent FDA approval of vaccines for Severe Acute Respiratory Syndrome Coronavirus 2 (SARS-CoV-2/COVID-19), testing that quantitatively measures the production of these specific antibodies toward COVID-19 has become clinically valuable in the evaluation of vaccine response.
 The recently approved mRNA vaccines induce antibody response against the SARS-CoV-2 spike protein.
 Spike protein antibodies demonstrate potent antiviral activity and correlate with potential immunity.
 Antibodies against the virus after a natural COVID-19 infection are present; however, these significantly decrease over time.
 The duration of antibody protection varies from person-to-person.
 Likewise, antibody levels can determine protection from COVID-19 infection post-vaccination.
 The presence of antibodies in both cases may indicate protection against severe course of infection or reinfection.

 What makes KSL's antibody testing special?